About Our Program

 Students must complete a 450-hour externship in ultrasound at one of our affiliated hospitals or medical centers.

-This college does not provide certification eligibility for cardiovascular sonography.
-However, graduates may qualify for the Registered Diagnostic Cardiac Sonographer (RDCS) credential through ARDMS or the Registered Cardiac Sonographer (RCS) credential through the CCI Registry if they meet certain educational or experiential requirements.
+This program does not provide certification eligibility for cardiovascular sonography.
+However, graduates may qualify for the Registered Registered Diagnostic Cardiac Sonographer (RDCS) credential through ARDMS or the Registered Cardiac Sonographer (RCS) credential through the CCI Registry if they meet certain educational or experiential requirements.

 The Associate of Applied Science in Non-Invasive Cardiovascular Sonography program curriculum follows the recommendations of the American Society of Radiologic Technologists (ASRT) Cardiac-Interventional and Vascular-Interventional Curriculum Guide and the joint committee of the Association of Educators in Imaging and Radiological Sciences (AEIRS).
 It addresses the topics listed in the Cardiovascular Credentialing International outline for the follows the rules and regulations of the American College of Radiology (ACR).